Semicircular canals

-The semicircular canals or semicircular ducts are three semicircular, interconnected tubes located in the innermost part of each ear, the inner ear.
-The three canals are the horizontal, superior and posterior semicircular canals.
+The semicircular canals are three semicircular interconnected tubes located in the innermost part of each ear, the inner ear.
+The three canals are the lateral, anterior and posterior semicircular canals.
+They are the part of the bony labyrinth, a periosteum-lined cavity on the petrous part of the temporal bone filled with perilymph.

-[This section needs editing - different terms are used in diagram and later in the text.]
+Each semicircular canal contains its respective semicircular duct, i.e. the lateral, anterior and posterior semicircular ducts, which provide the sensation of angular acceleration and are part of the membranous labyrinth—therefore filled with endolymph.

 Structure

-The semicircular canals are a component of the bony labyrinth that are at right angles from each other.
-At one end of each of the semicircular canals is a dilated sac called an osseous ampulla, which is more than twice the diameter of the canal.
+The semicircular canals are a component of the bony labyrinth that are at right angles from each other and contain their respective semicircular duct.
+At one end of each of the semicircular ducts is a dilated sac called a membranous ampulla, which is more than twice the diameter of the ducts.
 Each ampulla contains an ampullary crest, the crista ampullaris which consists of a thick gelatinous cap called a cupula and many hair cells.
-The superior and posterior semicircular canals are oriented vertically at right angles to each other.
-The lateral semicircular canal is about a 30-degree angle from the horizontal plane.
-The orientations of the canals cause a different canal to be stimulated by movement of the head in different planes, and more than one canal is stimulated at once if the movement is off those planes.
-The lateral canal detects angular acceleration of the head when the head is turned and the superior and posterior canals detect vertical head movements when the head is moved up or down.
-When the head changes position, the endolymph in the canals lags behind due to inertia and this acts on the cupula which bends the cilia of the hair cells.
+The superior and posterior semicircular ducts are oriented vertically at right angles to each other.
+The lateral semicircular duct is about a 30-degree angle from the horizontal plane.
+The orientations of the ducts cause a different duct to be stimulated by movement of the head in different planes, and more than one duct is stimulated at once if the movement is off those planes.
+The lateral semicircular duct detects angular acceleration of the head when the head is turned and the anterior and posterior semicircular ducts detect vertical head movements when the head is moved up or down.
+When the head changes position, the endolymph in the ducts lags behind due to inertia and this acts on the cupula which bends the cilia of the hair cells.
 The stimulation of the hair cells sends the message to the brain that acceleration is taking place.
-The ampullae open into the vestibule by five orifices, one of the apertures being common to two of the canals.
+The semicircular canals open into the vestibule by five orifices, one of the apertures being common to two of them.

 Among species of mammals, the size of the semicircular canals is correlated with their type of locomotion.
 Specifically, species that are agile and have fast, jerky locomotion have larger canals relative to their body size than those that move more cautiously.